gardener/landscaper-service/docs/proposals/multi-version.md

 ## Potential architectural consequences

-- The Central Landscaper should always be on the latest Landscaper version.
-The version referenced by the LaaS project.
+- The version of the Central Landscaper is completely independent of the supported LI versions and their internal Landscaper versions.

-- Do we need to decouple the release of the LaaS and the LI component.
+- Do we need to decouple the release of the LaaS and the LI component?
 Otherwise, the frequency of new of LI minor releases is higher than required resulting in more upgrades for the customer.

 - LandscaperDeployments, Instances require the currently deployed version of LI.